More Stress Relievers That Really Work

 When you consider what you’re feeling, use these grounding questions:

-What am I feeling most strongly right now? (use The Feelings Wheel in our Stress Relief Guide to prompt yourself)
+What am I feeling most strongly right now? (use the Feelings Wheel in our Stress Relief Guide to prompt yourself)

 Is there a possibility that these emotions are coming from a different place in time, rather than now?